 They have categorized the sections into

-Let’s look at each section and understand which configuration will help us improve the website’s speed.
+Let’s examine each section to determine which configuration will improve the website’s speed.

 1) WP Fastest Cache Settings